SixArm/mast-cell-help/topics/low-salicylate-diet/index.md

 # Low-salicylate diet: foods to choose

-For a low-salicylate diet, here are foods that are generally considered safe to choose:

 * Low-salicylate fruits: pears, papayas, and melons.

 * Low-salicylate vegetables: carrots, sweet potatoes, and zucchini.